Bombardment of Greytown: Post-bombardment Central America

-In his fourth state-of-the-union, President Buchanan said he found the 1859 and 1860 treaties with Honduras and Nicaragua respectively “entirely satisfactory.”
-However, the Digest of International Law of the United States, writing about the Nicaraguan treaty (but whose words could apply as well to that with the Hondurans), said: “President Buchanan’s expressions of satisfaction … were based on the assumption that Great Britain had ceased to exercise any influence whatever over the Mosquito country.
-That this is not the case, however, follows from the ratification, by the treaty, of British [land grant] titles from Indians … giving British subjects a controlling power in the territory”.
+In his fourth state-of-the-union, President Buchanan said he found the 1859 and 1860 treaties with Honduras and Nicaragua respectively "entirely satisfactory".
+However, the Digest of International Law of the United States, writing about the Nicaraguan treaty (but whose words could apply as well to that with the Hondurans), said: "President Buchanan's expressions of satisfaction … were based on the assumption that Great Britain had ceased to exercise any influence whatever over the Mosquito country.
+That this is not the case, however, follows from the ratification, by the treaty, of British [land grant] titles from Indians … giving British subjects a controlling power in the territory".

-Greytown’s ultimate fate
+Greytown's ultimate fate

 Although rebuilt by the British, Greytown was never the same.
 In 1855, improvements in the Panamanian route, including a robust new railroad, started making it a viable alternative to the Nicaraguan route.
 On July 26, 1859, a long time resident, W.P.
-Kirkland, wrote a friend that “the entire river, from Greytown to the Colorado (River), is filling up [with silt]. … We are now without hope of either Canal or Transit, with a certainty of poverty.”
+Kirkland, wrote a friend that "the entire river, from Greytown to the Colorado (River), is filling up [with silt]. … We are now without hope of either Canal or Transit, with a certainty of poverty".
 On November 17, Kirkland reported that property in the town was selling for 15 percent of its cost and that the population was swiftly melting away.
-Memorials (petitions) from the aggrieved residents, wrote historian Robert Seager, “arguing that the Accessory Transit Company had maliciously produced the bombardment by misrepresenting the peaceful and cooperative nature of the Greytowners, failed to stir the Congress.”
+Memorials (petitions) from the aggrieved residents, wrote historian Robert Seager, "arguing that the Accessory Transit Company had maliciously produced the bombardment by misrepresenting the peaceful and cooperative nature of the Greytowners, failed to stir the Congress".

-The subsequent history of the town is covered in the article on San Juan de Nicaragua.